pivotal-legacy/homebrew-tap/README.md

 ## Usage

 First, add this tap to your Brew.
-This will to clone SpringSource tap repository and symlink all its formulae.
+This will to clone Pivotal tap repository and symlink all its formulae.

     brew tap pivotal/tap